-Free Beaded Necklace Making Projects You Have to Try
+Free Beaded Necklace Making Projects

 I make more beaded necklaces than any other type of jewelry, so I’m all about the beaded jewelry designs in this free eBook!
 Inside, you’ll find a variety of necklace making projects, including beading stringing, peyote stitch, and other off-loom bead-weaving stitches and techniques.